Twobit Odyssey is a unique and award winning VR puzzle-platform

-Players control Twobit only using their sight via the VR headset.
+Players control Twobit only using their gaze via the VR headset.

 No need for a controller - players make choices by nodding "yes"

-in agreement, or shading their heads for "No".
+in agreement, or shaking their heads for "No".

 The gaze control system uses a novel approach and analyses the player's

-field of vision.
-Proprietary algorithms then decide of what the player
+field of vision, and proprietary algorithms decide of what the player

 is most likely looking at.